joshuapopp17/YTChatApp/README.md

 For the backend I used Firebase Authentication amd Firestore.

-## I have a video of it working since I don't have .env working yet
+## Video of Project

 [Video URL](https://youtu.be/bx3UoKuqKhA)
+(getting .env figured out before making it public

 ## Goals

-My next goal is to turn this into a chrome extension that can read the tab url as the chatroom automatically.
+- Turn it into a chrome extension